 Transform / Silver

-Cleaning, deduplication, time standardization, enrichment and key agreement.
+Cleaning, deduplication, time normalization, enrichment, and key alignment.

 Serving / Gold

-Domain showcases and aggregates for BI, ML, API and operational workloads.
+Domain marts and aggregates for BI, ML, APIs, and operational workloads.

 Orchestration + Quality

-DAG scheduler, dependency graph, retries, SLA/SLO, data tests, lineage and alerting.
+DAG scheduler, dependency graph, retries, SLA/SLO, data-quality checks, lineage, and alerting.

 Hybrid Lakehouse